 Raphael Stern is an assistant professor in the Department of Civil, Environmental, and Geo- Engineering at the University of Minnesota.
 His research interests are in the area of transportation cyber-physical systems, specifically how they relate to vehicle automation and smart infrastructure.
 He is particularly interested in the modeling and control of traffic flow using autonomous vehicles as Lagrangian actuators in the flow and the possibility of next-generation traffic state estimation using sensors on vehicles embedded in the flow.

-The webinar is eligible for Professional Development Hours (PDHs) and American Institute of Certified Planners (AICP) maintenance credits.
+Attendees are eligible for Professional Development Hours (PDHs) and American Institute of Certified Planners (AICP) maintenance credits.

 Please contact Samantha Hahn-Douville at firstname.lastname@example.org.